3 Ways Winter Weather Can Disrupt Business Continuity

 Severe winter weather can disrupt internal networks and various forms of communications at once, and may not necessarily happen during regular business hours.
 That’s why it’s important to send out alerts to different devices and via a variety of channels to make sure everyone in the organization is aware of the situation.
 Organizations that don’t have any incident management tools rely on call trees or email.
 While such an approach can work for a small group, most businesses need to communicate with larger teams.

 However, communication implies feedback.
-A notification system with a two-way messaging functionality allows to precisely identify an individual who may not be safe in a crisis.
+A notification system with a two-way messaging functionality allows precise identification of an individual who may not be safe in a crisis.
 It also drives accurate analysis and helps to make the right decision faster, especially when safety is a concern.
 Additionally, two-way software platforms offer a more in-depth check on the relevancy of your workforce’s contact information, allowing you to reach out again in case the response confirmed the person is in danger or if an employee didn’t reply at all.

 Winter storms can often bring extremely cold temperatures and knock out heat, power, and communication services.
 Simply staying warm during periods of extreme cold can be a challenge if you are unprepared, and there is no infrastructure to assist your area.
 In addition to service disruptions, winter weather can thwart service restoration because roads may be blocked by deep snow, and icy conditions may add to the difficulties of travel.